Vaibhav13kamat/Vaibhav13kamat/README.md

 ## I'm a computer science engineering student!
-- 🔭 Intern at CREATIVE CAPSULE.
+- 🔭  EX Intern at CREATIVE CAPSULE.
-- 🤕 grinding leetcode.
+- 🤕 Wannabe Game dev
-- 👯 Learning ML
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: get a Job In the gaming Industry
 - ⚽ Loves Football⚽.